spy16/sabre/README.md

     fields are recursively resolved as members.
 (For example, `foo.Bar.Baz`: `foo` is resolved from scope, `Bar` should be member of value of `foo`.
 And `Baz` should be member of value resolved for `foo.Bar`)
-* Evaluating `Vector` & `Set` simply yields new vector and set whose values are evaluated values contained in the original vector and set.
+* Evaluating `HashMap`, `Vector` & `Set` simply yields new hashmap, vector and set whose values are evaluated values contained in the original hashmaap, vector and set.
 * Evaluating `Module` evaluates all the forms in the module and returns the result of last evaluation.
 Any error stops the evaluation process.
 * Empty `List` is returned as is.